storesafe/cordova-sqlite-storage/README.md

 Adapted to 1.5 by @coomsie

-Major improvements for batch processing by @marcucio

 Android version by @marcucio and @chbrody

+Major improvements for batch processing by @marcucio (Android version)

 API changes by @chbrody